Jasdeepkaur2/kaur_jasdeep_coding_assignment14/README.md

 ## Overview
 A multi-page React portfolio website built with Create React App, containerized with Docker, and served via Nginx at localhost:5575.
 The project includes ESLint, Prettier, Husky pre-commit hooks, Storybook, and a GitHub Actions CI/CD pipeline.

+It uses a multi-stage build.
+Stage 1 uses node:18-alpine to install dependencies and run npm run build to create the production build.
+Stage 2 uses nginx:alpine to serve those static files.
+Alpine images are lightweight and secure.
+The working directory is /kaur_jasdeep_final_site.

 ## Prerequisites
 - Docker must be installed and running
 - Node.js v18+ (for local development)